tiaradwiputri/quiz-handson-c1/quiz.md

 ## Model Fitting Quiz

-Using k value we've calculate in the section before, try to modeling the `train_knn` data to make knn model.
+Using k value we have calculate in the section before, try to modeling the `train_knn` data to make knn model.
 Store the model in `model_knn`.

 ```
 # your code here